 Low margins are the biggest disadvantage to operating in a highly competitive dropshipping vertical.
 Because it's so easy to get started, and because the overhead costs are so minimal, many competing businesses will set up a dropshipping store and sell items at rock-bottom prices in an attempt to grow revenue.
 Since they’ve invested so little in getting the business started, they can afford to operate on minuscule margins.

 Typically, these sellers will have low-quality websites and poor (if any) customer service, which can help you differentiate your dropshipping business.
 But that won't stop customers from comparing their prices to yours.
 This increase in competition will quickly hurt the potential profit margin in a niche.
+If you're concerned about your margins you can quickly calculate it with Shopify's profit margin calculator.

 2. Inventory issues